-Council Meeting at its meeting on 26 October 2021 resolved that the matter be deferred to the meeting to be held on 02 November 2021.
+Council Meeting at its meeting on 26 October 2021 resolved that the matter be

 THAT Council urgently complete the repairs to Gladstone Park entrance and the Darling Street roundabout.

 In July a car accident resulted in significant damage to the entry to Gladstone Park from Darling St and the adjacent roundabout (see photo attached).
 The entry at the intersection of Eaton and Darling Streets leads to the children's playground and Balmain Public School and is a heavily used thoroughfare.